marq24/ha-goecharger-api2/README.md

 - Go to `Configuration -> Integrations` and add "go-e APIv2 Connect" integration
 - Select what go-e device you would like to install: `go-eCharger` or `go-eController`
 - Provide the IP address (or hostname) of your go-eCharger or go-eController web server
-- Provide area where the wallbox/controller is located
+- Provide an area/room where the wallbox/controller is located

 After the integration was added, you can use the 'config' button to adjust your settings, you can additionally modify the update interval
 <a id="pvsurplus"></a>